 Most users are not used to making a backup of their files because it is not a common practice for them and they place their trust in the disk where the information is stored, which is understandable because this type of device has a useful life of quite a few years.
 On the other hand, they forget that hard drives can fail at any time due to various factors, so it is highly recommended and almost protocol-based, to back up all your files, including Microsoft Office files.

-Part 2: Why You Need to Backup Microsoft Office?
+Why Do You Need to Backup Microsoft Office?

 - Security: Having a backup of your Microsoft Office documents automatically allows you to not worry about what could happen to your original files, having a copy of them gives you a margin of error in case you delete them by mistake, or they get corrupted.